National Association of Biology Teachers: History

 The NABT was formed in 1938 in New York City.
 The journal of the organisation (The American Biology Teacher) was created in the same year.

 In 1944, Helen Trowbridge, the first female president, was elected.
 The Outstanding Teacher Awards were first presented in 1960 and the first independent National Convention was held in 1968.
 The seventies marked an era of activism in the teaching of evolution with legal action against a state code amendment in Tennessee which required equal amounts of time to teach evolution and creationism.

 In 1987 NABT helped develop the first National High School Biology test which established a list of nine core principles in the teaching of biology.

 In the year 2005, NABT was involved in the Kitzmiller v.
 Dover Area School District case which established the principle that Intelligent Design had no place in the Science Curriculum.
 2017 was the Year of the March for Science, which the NABT endorsed, and in 2018, it held its annual four-day conference in San Diego, California.

+On January 29, 2025, Lindsey Fields, then president-elect of the NABT, died in a plane crash over the Potomac River in Virginia.